-Notice although we proved $T_{S_k}$ are autoequivalences, we still have not shown yet $S_k$'s are indeed {\em spherical}.
-This follows from the following general observation: \begin{lemma} Let $\pi: Z \to X$ be a map between smooth varieties which can be factorized into a locally closed embedding $i: Z \hookrightarrow \PP(\sE)$ followed by a smooth morphism $a: \PP(\sE) \to X$,
+Notice although we have proved $T_{S_k}$'s are autoequivalences, we have not shown yet $S_k$'s are indeed {\em spherical}.
+This follows from the following general observation: \begin{lemma} Let $\pi: Z \to X$ be a map between smooth varieties which can be factorized into a closed immersion $i: Z \hookrightarrow \PP(\sE)$ followed by a smooth morphism $a: \PP(\sE) \to X$,